-Painting your Colorbond roof is a cost effective way to rejuvenate your roof without undergoing a full roof replacement or restoration.
-However, we do recommend getting a proper inspection prior to re-painting, just to be certain that there are no other areas that need our attention.
+Painting your Colorbond roof is a cost effective way to rejuvenate your roof without a full roof replacement or restoration.
+Therefore we recommend getting a proper inspection prior to repainting, just to be certain that there are no other areas that need our attention.
 Most importantly, call Sandhurst Roofing on 0448 812 800 to organise an onsite quote.

 Factors Involved With Determining The Cost Of Painting Colorbond Roofing

-The cost of your Colorbond paint job is determined by several factors;
+The cost of painting your Colorbond roof is determined by the following factors;

-- Existing condition of the roof and whether there are any serious issues like rust or damage that need repairing
+- Existing condition of your roof and whether there are any serious issues like rust or damage that need repairing

-- The size of the roof – the more surface area there is the more it will cost to paint
+- Size of your roof – the more surface area the more it will cost to paint

-- The design of the roof – the complexity of the roof design can add more cost
+- Design of your roof – the complexity of the roof design can add cost

-- Access – depending on how difficult it is to access the roof may add cost
+- Access – depending on how difficult it is to access your roof

-- Steepness – in some cases access equipment may be needed to paint the roof because it’s too hard to stand on
+- Steepness – in some cases access equipment may be needed if it’s too difficult to stand on

 - Number of storeys – generally a single storey roof is cheaper than a double or triple storey home